TeamExtrapolate/extrapolate/README.md

 ### What is this repository for? ###

-* This repository showcases the work done by [Team Extrapolate](mailto:extrapolate@googlegroups.com), [Winners Smart India Hackathon 2017](https://innovate.mygov.in/sih2017/ "Smart India Hackathon"), under Ministry of HRD, Government of India, for the project that was awarded to the Team, by [All India Council for Technical Education, Government of India](https://www.aicte-india.org/, "All India Council for Technical Education").
+* This repository showcases the work done by [Team Extrapolate](mailto:extrapolate@googlegroups.com), [Winners Smart India Hackathon 2017](https://innovate.mygov.in/sih2017/ "Smart India Hackathon"), under the Ministry of Human Resource Development, Government of India, for the project that was awarded to the Team, by [All India Council for Technical Education, Government of India](https://www.aicte-india.org/, "All India Council for Technical Education").

 ### How do I get set up? ###